Particle PostParticle PostParticle Post

 Can Agentic AI Finance Operations Replace Manual Compliance Audits in Lending?

-Agentic AI finance operations can automate pre-decisioning data checks and post-decisioning adverse action drafting, but they cannot yet replace the fair lending examination that regulators conduct.
+Agentic AI finance operations can automate pre-decisioning data checks and post-decisioning adverse action drafting.
 The OCC's 2023 model risk management guidance requires banks to maintain detailed documentation on model inputs, outputs, and limitations, according to OCC Bulletin 2023-22.
 Human sign-off is mandatory for any model used in credit decisions at federally chartered banks.
-Institutions that cut that layer to chase the 70% headline risk exam findings and consent orders.
+The fair lending examination itself requires human judgment and cannot be fully delegated to automated systems.
+Institutions that cut that layer to chase the headline risk exam findings and consent orders.

 For a deeper look at how agentic AI systems interact with compliance requirements in financial services, see how agentic AI is forcing fintech into regulatory gray zones.